obynio/kindle-library-downloader/README.md

 ## Other Things

 - This script does not download books from Kindle Unlimited or that are on loan from a library.
+- If you want to watch the script work, open your browser console and search for LIB_DOWNLOADER
+  - To open your browser console, right-click anywhere on the page, then click "Inspect," then go to the "Console" tab.